-Therapies like homeopathy have several indications in the field of chronic as well as in the field of acute diseases; even within very extreme situations (comatose patients) as we may see in intensive care units, homeopathy can help patients.
+Therapies such as homeopathy have several indications in the field of chronic as well as in the field of acute diseases; even within very extreme situations (comatose patients).
+We may see in intensive care units that homeopathy can help patients.

-For the well-being of everybody, the development of research within homeopathy is necessary; funding it, in a correct way, is needed as is a good education in Medicine and in homeopathy for the physicians using homeopathy.
+For the wellbeing of everybody, the development of research within homeopathy is necessary; funding it, in a correct way, is needed as is a good education in Medicine and in homeopathy for the physicians using homeopathy.